salvato/QtGames/README.md

 The installation requires an internet connection and takes some time to complete.
 Once your fresh copy of *Qt* is installed you can start *Qt Creator* and create your first project.

-If you don’t find the qtcreator application simply click on the  button and search for it.
+If you don’t find the *qtcreator* application simply click on the **insert image** button and search for it.

 **Now for the tricky part…**

-The very first time you run qtcreator you **could** have to specify which tools (in qtcreator terms they are called Kits) you would like to use as C, C++ compiler and as debugger.
+The very first time you run *qtcreator* you **could** have to specify which tools (in *qtcreator* terms they are called *Kits*) you would like to use as C, C++ compiler and as debugger.
 Don’t worry if you fail at first: you can ever amend your configuration without problems.
 In the menu bar, select *Tools→Options...* A Dialog will appear allowing to set a lot of different options.
 The one we are interested in is the Kits one.

 **insert image**